 2. A VA loan isn't a one-time-only thing

 A VA home loan isn't a use-it-and-lose-it benefit.
-If you've already gotten one, you can still get another — provided you've paid the earlier one off.
+If you've already gotten one, you can still get another — provided you've paid the existing VA loan off.

 But in some situations you might even have two VA loans at once.
 For example, if you have a VA mortgage on your primary residence and get transferred for duty, you can rent out that home and take out a second VA loan to buy a home where you're going.